ELKAMINA/42_Inception/README.md

 *Main difficulties*:
   1. Undestanding Docker environement
-  2. Many error msges du to configuration file :
+  2. Many error msges due to configuration file :
   3. Understanding difference between Dockerfile and Docker-Compose
   4. Understanding while writing a Docker-compose, the difference between Expose and Ports
   5. What is TCP ?
 TLS ?
 SSL ?